Coaching is hard.

 Alternatively you can also read my previous article, which focuses on the emotion of doubt and fear but the exercises described there can be used to aid the acceptance of any emotion.

-The techniques developing Psychological Flexibility belong to a method called Acceptance and Commitment Therapy (ACT) and the unified model of human functioning upon which ACT is built is called Relational Frame Theory.
+The techniques developing Psychological Flexibility belong to a method called Acceptance and Commitment Training (ACT) and the unified model of human functioning upon which ACT is built is called Relational Frame Theory.

 Don’t let the name deceive you, ACT is used outside of a therapeutic context.